 28 Please describe the regime for taking security over mining interests.
+It would be possible to place a pledge on a mining licence, however

-Pursuant to Albanian law on securing charges (Law No. 8,537, dated 18 October 1999) a right (such as a mining licence) may be subject of a securing charge.
-From a theoretical point of view, it would be possible to place a security charge on a mining licence, however in practice the enforcement of the securing charge over the licence (implying a transfer of the licence to the chargee or a third party) would be subject to approval by the ministry provided that under the Mining Sector Law, the said transfer is permissible.
+It would be possible to place a pledge on a mining licence, however in practice the enforcement of the pledge over the licence (implying a transfer of the licence to the pledgee or a third party) would be subject to approval by the Ministry provided that under the Mining Sector Law, the said transfer is permissible.